plainpotato/FR-FUSION/ReadME.md

 # Real-time Facial Recognition 2.0

-> This repository contains the source code for the 2nd version of Fusion's real time facial recognition system.
+> This repository contains the source code for the 2nd version of the real time facial recognition system.
 It is the successor to [this](https://github.com/CJBuzz/FRS).

 ---